acend/cilium-basics-training/content/en/docs/03/_index.md

 ## Task {{% param sectionnumber %}}.4: Observing flows with Hubble

-We now want to use the `hubble` CLI to observe some network flows in out Kubernetes Cluster.
-Lets have a look at the following command:
+We now want to use the `hubble` CLI to observe some network flows in our Kubernetes Cluster.
+Let us have a look at the following command:

 ```bash
 hubble observe
 ```

-which gives you a list on network flows:
+which gives you a list of network flows:

 ```
 Nov 23 14:49:03.030: 10.0.0.113:46274 <- kube-system/hubble-relay-f6d85866c-csthd:4245 to-stack FORWARDED (TCP Flags: ACK, PSH)